 Are bodies cremated individually?

 Yes.
-Funeral law governs that only one individual body can be cremated in a cremation retort at any one time.
-The retort is fully cleared of all remains before the next cremation can proceed.
+Funeral law governs that only one body can be cremated in a cremation retort at any time.
+Before the next cremation can proceed, the retort is fully cleared of all remains.

 Are bodies clothed when cremated?